reneeobringer/WaterConsumptionABM/README.md

 This is the repository for the data and code associated with an agent-based model (ABM) that models water consumption in Phoenix, Arizona.
 The results obtained through this work are currently in preparation for submission to _Environmental Modelling and Software_.

-The ABM was developed in NetLogo (v6.2.2) and was last run on 05 May 2022.
+The ABM was developed in NetLogo (v6.2.2) and was last run on 11 August 2022.
 Running the NetLogo code requires several extensions:

 *  array
 *  csv